 CBD and Alcohol; should they be mixed?

-What Does Science Have to Say About Mixing Alcohol and CBD?
+The Science Behind Mixing Alcohol and CBD?

 CBD laws and regulations